Code-Institute-Submissions/Interactivefrontend/readme.md

 ## Credits:
-Content Ive used from my search history, and not in any particular order.
+Content Ive used from my search history, and not in any particular order, and I probably missed some links.

 - [Fixed top Navbar:](https://www.w3schools.com/howto/howto_css_fixed_menu.asp)
     - Part of the code used in the .navbar class, but bootstrap is doing most of the work externally.